ChillerDragon/cstd-web/README.md

 git clone https://github.com/ChillerDragon/cstd-web
 ```

-Connect to localhost:8000 in your browser and insert a paste.
+Connect to localhost:8000 (php -S) or localhost:80 (apache2) in your browser and start pasting.